kinesisptyltd/tech.kinesis.org/_posts/2015-11-06-a-migration-path-to-json-api-with-ember-data-from-ams.md

 the store calls out to our above-mentioned `jsonapi-asset` adapter and serializer, but querying any other model falls through to the old AMS ones.

 Great!
-So we're now sending off JSONAPI requests, but we're not going to be able to use this store until we inject it where it's needed.
+So we're now sending off JSON API requests, but we're not going to be able to use this store until we inject it where it's needed.
 For that, we'll use a new initializer: